PRONUNCIATION

 â

-This is a pure vowel.
+A pure vowel.
 It is the vowel sound in CAT but lengthened.
 In monosyllables ending in l n single s or v, it is approximately the vowel sound in CORE with silent r - more precisely, the sound represented by the symbol [ɒ:] in the International Phonetic Alphabet.
+In words of more than one syllable that are derived from such monosyllables, pronounce approximately as for ò - more precisely, the sound represented by International Phonetic Alphabet [ɒ].

 ai